HexHive/midas/docs/ae.md

 2. In the GRUB menu, choose the `baseline` or `midas` option.
 3. Log in at the welcome screen
 4. Open a terminal and run `~/scripts/run_ubench.sh`.
+5. Choose option 6 to run all tests when prompted.
+6. Optionally, follow the prompts to save the test results to file.
+   Results are stored in `~/.phoronix-test-suite/test-results`.

 The OSBench microbenchmarks are nicely packaged into a OpenBenchmarks workload on Phoronix.
 The microbenchmark will print their results to the terminal.
+Make a note of the results, to be able to compare between runs.

 #### Phoronix Test Suite benchmarks